 Function 3: SUMIFS

 The SUMIFS function is one of the ‘IFS’ family of functions which enables you to aggregate data that matches criteria you specify.
-Once you know one of these functions, the others are easy because they all have the same syntax, as you can see below:
+Once you know one of these functions, the others are easy because they all have the same syntax, with the exception of COUNTIF which doesn't require a sum_range since it's only counting results, as you can see below:

 These functions treat all criteria as AND criteria, meaning each condition must be TRUE for the value to be included in the SUM/AVERAGE etc. If you need more flexibility, the SUMPRODUCT function can handle AND and OR criteria.

 The XLOOKUP function, available in Excel 2021 onward and Microsoft 365, is the new improved version of the much loved and sometimes hated VLOOKUP function.
 XLOOKUP gets around the limitations of VLOOKUP and removes the risk of inexperienced users inadvertently building formula errors into their work.

 INDEX and MATCH formulas can be scary for many users, but they get around the limitations of VLOOKUP.
 If you don’t have the XLOOKUP function in your version of Excel, then I encourage you to master INDEX & MATCH.

 I’ll also go as far to say that the INDEX function is probably the MOST IMPORTANT EXCEL FUNCTION!
 If you’re already familiar with INDEX, then check out this tutorial that covers 5 things most people don’t know about the INDEX function: